hanino87/training_selenium_with_python/README.md

     time.sleep(2) # wait two second until next step

-    # search for username by elements ID
+    # search for username by elements ID and assign it to variable username_input
     username_input = driver.find_element(By.ID, "username")

-    # validate that the element is visible on page
+    # validate that the element username_input is visible on page
     assert username_input.is_displayed()

-    # validate that element is enabled
+    # validate that element username_input is enabled
     assert username_input.is_enabled ()

     # type in a usernaname in unsername input field on page